Northwest Corridor Express Lanes: Future

 The United States Department of Transportation awarded Cobb County a grant that will help pay for a project to install an exit ramp between the southern terminus of the express lanes and Akers Mill Road.
 The new ramp would improve access to Cumberland Boulevard from the express lanes.
 Cobb County's Department of Transportation expects to begin construction of the ramp in 2021.

 Junction list

-The mile markings of the express lanes shares the same numbering as the mainline interstates.
+The mile markings of the express lanes share the same numbering as the mainline interstates.
 The exits are not numbered.